 Data Privacy in the United States: Current Legislation and Predictions

-In this blog, we’ll provide an overview of current data privacy legislation in the U.S., as well as upcoming legislation and predictions for the future.
-While the data privacy landscape is ever-evolving, FormAssembly is here to help our users stay protected, informed, and compliant in their pursuit of better quality data.
+In this blog, we’ll provide an overview of U.S. data privacy legislation as well as upcoming legislation and predictions for the future.
+While the U.S. data privacy legislation landscape is ever-evolving, FormAssembly is here to help our users stay protected, informed, and compliant in their pursuit of better-quality data.

 Current data privacy legislation in the United States